UniRide - Campus Carpooling App

 Across all interviews, students repeatedly expressed: “If I trust the person, I feel safe.”
 “At least I need to know they’re a student.”

-Female students strongly preferred same-gender matches, as riding with someone of the same gender made them feel much safer.
+Female students strongly preferred same-gender rides, as riding with someone of the same gender made them feel much safer.

-Female students strongly preferred same-gender matches, as riding with someone of the same gender made them feel much safer.
+Female students strongly preferred same-gender rides, as riding with someone of the same gender made them feel much safer.

-Female students strongly preferred same-gender matches, as riding with someone of the same gender made them feel much safer.
+Female students strongly preferred same-gender rides, as riding with someone of the same gender made them feel much safer.

 Predictability